14 effective corporate governance best practices to implement now

 9. Produce accurate financial reports

-Thorough financial reporting is not only a legal mandate but also essential to effective corporate governance.
-While regulations like SOX require comprehensive internal controls over financial reporting, ongoing financial reports are also how boards gain insight into the organization’s financial performance now and in the future.
+Thorough financial reporting is a legal mandate and essential to effective corporate governance.
+While regulations like Sarbanes-Oxley (SOX) require comprehensive internal controls over financial reporting, ongoing financial reports are also how boards gain insight into the organization’s financial performance now and in the future.

-It’s a corporate governance best practice to provide the board with monthly financial reports and for those reports to offer visibility into how the organization’s finances have changed — and some reasons why.
+It’s a corporate governance best practice to provide the board with monthly financial reports, and those reports offer visibility into how the organization’s finances have changed — and some reasons why.
 The financial reports should be clear and easy to read so even those new to the board can glean actionable information.

 In many cases, monthly financial reports are brief overviews.
 Accounting teams should be ready to deliver deeper, more specific data as requested by the board.